Bruteforce-Group/ucg-monitoring/piNAS/docs/pinas-install.md

 - `Projects/piNAS/sbin/pinas-install.sh`
 - `Projects/piNAS/sbin/pinas-cache-deps.sh`
+- `Projects/piNAS/scripts/setup-sdcard.sh` – helper run on your workstation to copy the installer assets + cloud-init data onto an SD card.

 All paths below are from the Pi's perspective (i.e., when these scripts are actually executed on piNAS).